I.B.I (group): Pre-debut: Produce 101

 The first season of the "survival" show Produce 101 aired on Mnet from January–April 2016, with 101 female trainees from different agencies competing.
-While the final eleven trainees went on to form the girl group I.O.I, contestants Lee Hae-in (formerly SS Entertainment), Kim So-hee (Music Works), Yoon Chae-kyung (DSP Media), Lee Su-hyun (HYWY Entertainment, formerly SS Entertainment) and Han Hye-ri (Star Empire Entertainment) ranked 17th, 15th, 16th, 13th and 12th respectively in the final episode.
+While the final eleven trainees went on to form the girl group I.O.I, contestants Lee Hae-in (formerly SS Entertainment), Kim So-hee (Music Works), Yoon Chae-kyung (formerly DSP Media), Lee Su-hyun (HYWY Entertainment, formerly SS Entertainment) and Han Hye-ri (formerly Star Empire Entertainment) ranked 17th, 15th, 16th, 13th and 12th respectively in the final episode.
 LOEN Entertainment then formed the group of runner-up contestants, I.B.I.

 The members of I.B.I (with the exception of Yoon Chae-kyung) appeared on the second episode of I.O.I's reality TV show LAN Cable Friend in June 2016.

 LOEN Entertainment began promoting I.B.I with a series of YouTube videos of the I.B.I members (individually and as a group) singing their favorite song live.
 A webtoon series titled 'I.B.I's Debut Story' drawn by the popular webtoon artist Omyo was also released around the same time, in five parts depicting each member's debut story.